Mglinets/Mglinets/README.md

 - 👋 Hi, I’m @Mglinets
-- 👀 I’m interested in finding the best of the best employees
+- 👀 I’m recruiter at Querify Labs
-- 🌱 I’m currently learning Power BI
 - 📫 How to reach me: @mglinets